Klippen has worked with vulnerable people for more than 30 years!

 Our goal is to have a ”client” working seven days a week along with the team of volunteers in the shop.
-The store’s profits goes towards people in rehabilitation.
-It is also our aim in 2017 to provide support for at least 6 persons seeking treatment.
+The store’s profits goes to help homeless and addicts back on their feet (putting hope within reach).
+It is also our aim to provide support for persons seeking treatment.

 The work of Klippen is based on the Christian view of humanity